 This concept is a stark contrast to the lessons learned in modern Western societies, where values of perfection are forced upon us in everything from a person’s physical appearance to the gadgets and decorations in our homes.
-This perfection is a big lie of course, made by big corporations to try to sell us more junk while trying to reach unattainable perfection.
-Thankfully, people are realizing that perfect doesn’t mean better.
+Perfection is a big lie of course, and thankfully people are realizing that perfect doesn’t mean better.
 Life is not perfect.
 Nor should it be.
 Real beauty lies in the quirks and character.

 But in the world of ceramics, this is why many potters have texts that read like warnings to their buyers, telling them that the piece they buy might have blemishes or imperfections.
 Artists in Western cultures must inform their buyers about the implicit imperfect nature of handmade pottery.

 Handmade pottery is not mass produced in a factory using molds.
 Each piece is unique and while it might be part of a set or collection made by the artist, the irregular shape or finger marks mean that it’s one-of-a-kind.
 The imperfections tell the story about how it was made.

 Potters spend years honing their craft, building muscle memory and trying to improve their technique.
 But for all of the long hours and hard work that’s involved in creating well-made pots, there are always certain elements that remain completely out of our control.
 Potters must humbly embrace alchemy and learn to accept what is.